Our healthcare courses make everyone better

 Course times are from 09:30am- 1:00pm.
 All course material, evaluations and certificates are provided.

-This three-day course is accredited by the RCN Centre for Professional Accreditation until the 24th April 2024.
+This three-day course is accredited by the RCN Centre for Professional Accreditation and is offered as both a scheduled or in-house course option.
 This is a minor illness course for healthcare practitioners to help build skills and confidence in patient history taking and physical examination.
 This course focusses on common and not so common patient complaints seen in primary health care.

 This training programme is aimed at nurse practitioners, practice nurses, non-medical prescribers, pharmacists, paramedics and other allied health professionals already confident in history taking and physical examination.